ucberkeley/savio-training-parallel-2016/parallel.md

 mkdir ${MPATH}/geos
 ```

 Now we create a module file for the version (or one each for multiple versions) of the software we have installed.
-E.g., for our geos installation we would edit  `${MPATH/geos/3.5.0` based on looking at examples of other module files.
+E.g., for our geos installation we would edit  `${MPATH}/geos/3.5.0` based on looking at examples of other module files.

-An example module file is `example-modulefile`.
+An example module file is *example-modulefile*.
 Or see some of the Savio system-level modules in `/global/software/sl-6.x86_64/modfiles/langs`.

 ```
 cat /global/software/sl-6.x86_64/modfiles/langs/python/2.7.8